1Reim1/Reim-Assistant/README.md

 3. Install

 ## Opportunities

-This program executes your commands.

-You can create voice commands.
+1. You can create voice commands.

-Function 'VISUAL CONTROL' can move cursor.
+2. Function 'VISUAL CONTROL' can move cursor.
 To use VISUAL CONTROL you should show the web-camera a fist.

 <img src="fist1.jpg" width="100" height="75" />